docker-mailserver/docker-mailserver/README.md

 #### Custom user changes & patches

 If you'd like to change, patch or alter files or behavior of `docker-mailserver`, you can use a script.
-Just place it the `config/` folder that is created on startup and call it `user-patches.sh`.
-See the [documentation](https://docker-mailserver.github.io/docker-mailserver/edge/config/advanced/user-patches/).
+See the [documentation](https://docker-mailserver.github.io/docker-mailserver/edge/config/advanced/user-patches/) for a detailed explanation.

 #### Supported Operating Systems